Tessa Blanchard: Independent circuit (2014–2016)

 Blanchard competed at Queens of Combat 2 on June 13, 2014, where she interrupted a speech by Miss Rachel after her victory over Amanda Rodriguez, which resulted in a match between Blanchard and Miss Rachel, where Blanchard was defeated.
 On October 11, she participated in the Super 8 ChickFight tournament organized by the East Coast Wrestling Association (ECWA), a federation of Delaware, where women under ECWA compete.
 Blanchard won the tournament by eliminating successively Tina San Antonio, Renee Michelle, and finally, Jenny Rose.
 A week later, Blanchard successfully defended her title of women's champion of the ECWA against Amber O'Neal.

 On November 8, 2014, Blanchard debuted for Women Superstars Uncensored and was defeated by Niya in a match for the WSU Spirit Championship at Breaking Barriers III.
 On February 21, 2015, Blanchard picked up her first victory in WSU when she defeated Sassy Stephie.

 Blanchard debuted for Shine Wrestling as a villain at the Shine 26 event on April 3, 2015, and was defeated by Evie.
 Later in the evening, Blanchard attacked Leva Bates, causing her and Jessicka Havok to be defeated by Saraya Knight and Su Yung, and later became the newest member of Valkyrie.
 At Shine 27, Blanchard was defeated by Bates.
 After the match, she and April Hunter both attacked Bates.

 On January 9, 2016, Blanchard made her Lucha Underground debut losing to Ivelisse Velez in a dark match.
 On April 24, 2016, Blanchard wrestled in a tag team dark match alongside Prince Puma at a Lucha Underground taping defeating Marty Martinez and Mariposa.

-Blanchard began wrestling intergender matches after the spring of 2016, after working for Shimmer, Stardom, and Lucha Underground, and NXT.
+Blanchard began wrestling intergender matches following the spring of 2016, after working for SHIMMER, Stardom, Lucha Underground, and NXT.
 She had a singles match against NXT signee Dominik Dijakovic and a mixed-tag team match with Ricochet, Bea Priestley, and Will Ospreay.
 On June 16, 2018, Blanchard defeated Mercedes Martinez to win the WSU Championship.

 On July 7, Rise Wrestling had their Rise of the Knockouts cross-promotional event with Impact Wrestling.
 Blanchard won the Phoenix of Rise Championship, in a 30-minute Iron Woman match against Mercedes Martinez to win the previously vacated title.
 Blanchard lost the championship to Martinez on October 19, in a 75-minute iron woman match, the longest women's wrestling match in history.
 On July 14, Blanchard defeated Lacey Lane and Santana Garrett to win The Crash Women's Championship.

 On September 1, Blanchard defeated Britt Baker, Chelsea Green, and Madison Rayne in a Four Corner Survival match at All In.